 - Meaningful Name: Has a pessimistic ("grey") view of life.

-- Perpetual Frowner: He only drops his constant grumpy furrowed brow once: when Oona greets him with a hug after coming back from a hunt.
+- Perpetual Frowner: He only drops his constant grumpy furrowed brow once, when Oona greets him with a hug after coming back from a hunt.
 He even wags his tail.

 - Servile Snarker: While he serves Oona loyally, he has a very pessimistic view of almost everything she does.
+To be fair, he has a very pessimistic view of everything else as well.

 - Straw Nihilist: A comedic example.
 He speaks only to complain about the inevitability of death or to cast a bitter pall over even the simplest of his mistress's comments.